Admissibility procedure

 There are no specific time limits that must be respected by the Ministry of Interior in the first instance procedure for delivering a dismissal decision, and the rules governing the regular procedure are applicable.

-The subsequent application would be dismissed if it is established that it is inadmissible i.e. if the subsequent application is not understandable and does not contain relevant facts and evidence which arose after decision became final or which the applicant for justified reasons did not present during the previous procedure relating to establishing the meeting of the conditions for approval of international protection (see section on Subsequent Applications).
+The subsequent application would be dismissed if it is established that it is inadmissible, i.e., if the subsequent application is not comprehensible and does not contain relevant facts and evidence which arose after the decision on the first application became final or which the applicant for justified reasons did not present during the previous procedure relating to establishing the meeting of the conditions for approval of international protection (see section on Subsequent Applications).

-In 2021, the Ministry of Interior dismissed the cases of 105 applicants on the basis of Art.
+In 2023, the Ministry of Interior dismissed 11 applications as follows: for one applicant from Iran the decision was made on the basis of Art.
 43, para.
-1, item 1 of the LITP (granted international protection in another EEA Member State), for 82 applicants based on Art.
-43, para 1, item 5 of the LITP (established responsibility of another EEA Member State to consider the application), for one applicant on the basis of Art.
+1, item 1 of the LITP (granted international protection in another EEA Member State), for one applicant from Romania on the basis of Art.
 43, para.
-1, item 6 of the LITP (application submitted by a national of an EU Member State) and for 28 applicants based on Art.
+1, item 6 of the LITP (application submitted by a national of an EU Member State), for nine applicants (Algeria-2, Burundi-3, Egypt-1, Guinea-1, Nigeria-1, Turkey-1) based on Art.
 43, para.
 2 of the LITP (dismissal of a subsequent application if it is determined that such an application is inadmissible in accordance with Article 47, para.
 6 of the LITP).[3]

 Personal interview

-The interview is conducted by the Ministry of Interior (i.e. by decision makers from the Department for International Protection Procedure).
-According to the LITP, the personal interview would not be undertaken if the admissibility of a subsequent application is being assessed.[5]
-In such cases, usually only the applicant makes the application in writing i.e. fills in form stating the reasons for subsequent application and explaining why those reasons were not mentioned in the previous procedure.
+The interview is conducted by the Ministry of Interior (i.e., by decision makers from the Department for International Protection Procedure).
+According to the LITP, the personal interview would not be undertaken if the admissibility of a subsequent application is being assessed.[4]
+In such cases, usually only the applicant makes the application in writing i.e., fills in the form stating the reasons for their subsequent application and explaining why those reasons were not mentioned in the previous procedure.
+If the person is illiterate, this can be done orally on the record.

 Appeal

-According to the LITP the deadline for appealing a dismissal decision before the Administrative Court is 8 days after the delivery of the decision of the Ministry of Interior.[6]
+According to the LITP the deadline for appealing a dismissal decision before the Administrative Court is eight days after the delivery of the decision of the Ministry of Interior.[5]

 As for suspensive effect, the LITP provides all lawsuits with suspensive effect, except for lawsuits against dismissal decisions on “first country of asylum” grounds where the applicant has refugee status in another country or when a subsequent application is dismissed.[6]